data61/anonlink-entity-service/docs/production-deployment.rst

 - redis is used for the celery job queue and as a cache
 - minio object store stores the raw CLKs and result files
 - nginx provides upload buffering, request rate limiting.
-- an ingress controller (e.g. traefik) provides TLS termination
+- an ingress controller (e.g. nginx-ingress/traefik) provides TLS termination

 The rest of this document goes into how to deploy in a production setting.